Energetically modified cement: VBM kinetics

 As can be seen, an increase in velocity of impact increases $F$.
 The size and mass of the grinding media also contribute. $F$'s denominator term $k$ incorporates $E$ meaning that the nature of the material used for the grinding media is an important factor ($k$ is ultimately squared in $F$, so its negative value is of no consequence).
 More fundamentally, due to the rapid vibration a high acceleration is imparted to the grinding media, whereupon the continuous, short, sharp impacts on the load result in rapid particle-size reduction.
 In addition, high pressures and shear stresses facilitate the required phase transition to an amorphous state both at the point of impact and also during the transmission of shock-waves that can yield even greater pressures than the impact itself.

-For example, the contact time of a two-ball collision can be as short as 20μs, generating a pressure of 3.3 GPa upwards and with an associated ambient temperature increase of 20 Kelvin.
-Because of the short duration of the impact, the rate of change in momentum is significant—generating a shock wave of duration only 1-100μs but with an associated pressure of 10 GPa upwards and a highly localised and focal temperature (i.e., at the nanoscale) up to several thousands of degrees Kelvin.
+For example, the contact time of a two-ball collision can be as short as 20μs, generating a pressure of 3.3 GPa upwards and with an associated ambient temperature increase of 20 kelvins.
+Because of the short duration of the impact, the rate of change in momentum is significant—generating a shock wave of duration only 1-100μs but with an associated pressure of 10 GPa upwards and a highly localised and focal temperature (i.e., at the nanoscale) up to several thousands of kelvins.
 To place this into context, a pressure of 10GPa is equivalent to about 1,000 kilometers of sea water.
 As a further example, the impact of two identical steel balls of 2.5 cm diameter of velocity 1 m/s will generate a collision energy density of over 109 joules/m2, with alumina balls of the same 2.5 cm diameter and velocity of 1 m/s generating an even greater energy density.
 The collisions occur in a very short timescale and hence the "rate of energy release over the relatively small contact area can be very high".